egXcoder/Study-Repository/solid/l/readme.md

 # Liskov Substitution Principle (LSP)

-Subclasses **shouldn't change the contract or expectations** set by the parent.
+Subclasses shouldn't change the expectations set by the parent.

 👉 If class **B** extends or implements **A**, you should be able to use **B** anywhere **A** is expected **without breaking things**.